mongodb/specifications/source/crud/bulk-write.md

 Drivers MUST attempt to consume the contents of the cursor returned in the server's `bulkWrite` response before returning to the user.
 This is required regardless of whether the user requested verbose or summary results, as the results cursor always contains any write errors that occurred.
-If the cursor contains a nonzero cursor ID, drivers MUST perform `getMore`s until the cursor has been exhausted.
+If the cursor contains a nonzero cursor ID, drivers MUST perform `getMore` until the cursor has been exhausted.
 Drivers MUST use the same session used for the `bulkWrite` command for each `getMore` call.
 When connected to a load balancer, drivers MUST use the connection used for the `bulkWrite` command to create the cursor to ensure the same server is targeted.